texfaq/texfaq.github.io/FAQ-weirdhyphen.md

 ---
+title:  Weird hyphenation of words
 section: How do I do&hellip;?
 subsection: Hyphenation
 date: 2014-06-10
 ---

-# Weird hyphenation of words

 If your words are being h-yphenated, like this, with jus-t single letters at the